Hispasat 1B: Communications module

 The satellite offered both civilian and military communication channels for its customers.
 Its main module consisted of 15 active transponders: three X-band (compatible with NATO Standards) with one spare, for its military customers, and 12 Ku-band (8 at 55 W, 4 at 110 W) with six spares, for the civilian market.

 The module was divided between the upper, containing the high gain antenna and lower (containing a set of low gain antennas) faces of the prism.

 Launch

 The satellite was successfully launched 22 July 1993 on board an Ariane-44L H10+ from the Guiana Space Center along with the Indian satellite INSAT-2B.

 Its orbit is geostationary (GEO) 30º West, around 35,800 km high (35,945.6 km of perigee and 35,953.1 km of apogee) with 12.4º of inclination, a period of 1,444.1 minutes a RCS of 7.9621 m2 and a semi-major axis of 42,320 km.

 During its service life it was monitored from Hispasat's headquarters in Madrid.
-Its operating life officially ended on 2003 although some of its transponders remained active until 6 June 2006 when the satellite was definitely moved to a graveyard orbit.
+Its operating life officially ended in 2003 although some of its transponders remained active until 6 June 2006 when the satellite was definitely moved to a graveyard orbit.